revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 {% endfigcaption %}
 {% endfigure %}

-For reasons of computational efficiency, the inference of the timetree is done in three steps.
-First, the posterior distributions of the branch lengths of the branch-length tree are inferred using the JC model (`1_mcmc_jc.rev`).
+For reasons of computational efficiency, the phylogenetic likelihood is approximated using a branch-wise composition of normal distributions.
+For a detailed description of this two-step procedure please see {% cite Szollosi2021
-Second, the inferred posterior distributions of the branch lengths are summarized into the posterior means and variances of the branch lengths (`2_summarize_branch_lengths.rev`).
-Third, calibrations and constraints are used to improve the accuracy of dating the phylogeny (`3_mcmc_dating.rev`).
-The posterior means and variances of the branch lengths obtained in the second step are used to approximate the phylogenetic likelihood using normal distributions.
+%}.
+In the first step, the posterior distributions of branch lengths for a fixed unrooted topology is inferred using the JC model (`1a_mcmc_jc.rev`).
+Then, the inferred posterior distributions of branch lengths are summarized into the posterior means and variances of the branch lengths (`1b_summarize_branch_lengths.rev`).
+In the second step, these posterior means and variances of the branch lengths, as well as the calibrations and constraints are used to date the phylogeny (`2_mcmc_dating.rev`).

-Step 1: Inference of the posterior distributions of the branch lengths --
+Step 1a: Inference of the posterior distributions of the branch lengths --
 {:.section}